 The average amount of damages for death of a passenger in Russia is 10 million roubles.

-With regard to personal injury cases, from 1 January 2013 Resolution 1164 on Affirming Rules on Calculation of Insurance Compensation in Personal Injury Cases (the Compensation Rules) entered into force in Russia, introducing a new system of calculating damages.
-There are 70 main categories of injuries ranging from skull damage to food poisoning, and over 100 subcategories.
-Each and every type of injury is specifically allocated a percentage rate, which varies from 0.1 per cent for bruises up to 75 per cent for spinal cord injury.
+With regard to personal injury cases, from 1 January 2013, Resolution 1164 on Affirming Rules on Calculation of Insurance Compensation in Personal Injury Cases (Compensation Rules) entered into force in Russia, introducing a new system of calculating damages.
+There are 70 main categories of injuries, ranging from skull damage to food poisoning, and over 100 subcategories.
+Each and every type of injury is specifically allocated a percentage rate, which varies from 0.05 per cent for bruises to up to 75 per cent for spinal cord injury.

 In accordance with the Compensation Rules, the insurance compensation payable to injured passengers has to be calculated by multiplying the insurance sum that is specified per passenger in the agreement on the obligatory insurance (2 million roubles) by the percentage allocated for a particular injury.

-As a corollary of ratifying the Montreal Convention, passengers, who can establish liability subject to the Convention, are now able to claim against Russian carriers for fixed compensation dependent on the liability.
-The upper limit of compensation for damages for each passenger is now significantly higher than under the Warsaw Convention, with a limit of up to 113,000 SDR.
+As a corollary of ratifying the Montreal Convention, passengers who can establish liability subject to the Convention are now able to claim against Russian carriers for fixed compensation dependent on the liability.
+The upper limit of compensation for damages for each passenger is now significantly higher than under the Warsaw Convention, with a limit of up to 128,821 SDR.